Waste Is Our Resource

 Heavy-duty, built for extreme conditions, and decommissioned in large quantities by fire departments.
 We’re exploring what a fire hose becomes when it’s retired from service but still has plenty of useful life left.

-Vinyl Billboards & Signs
+Vinyl Billboards and Signage

 Billboards come down regularly, leaving behind large sheets of durable, weatherproof vinyl.
 We’re working through what that scale of material can become in a Morph context — the challenge and the opportunity are both significant.